 We hope that you will join our incoming class!
-Please let us know by clicking on the “Respond to Offer” link on the welcome page of the Applicant Self-Service Account online.
+Please let us know by clicking on the “Reply to Offer of Admission" form on your Application Status page.

 Pay Your Deposit